danslimmon/qsim/README.md

 checkout line to a kanban board.

-A queueing **system** in `qsim` processes arbitrary **jobs** and is composed of four pieces:
+A queueing **system** in `qsim` processes arbitrary **jobs** and is composed of 5 pieces:

-* The **arrival process** controls how often jobs enter the system and what happens when they arrive.
-When a job appears, the arrival process either sends it straight to a processor or appends it to a queue.
+* The **arrival process** controls how often jobs enter the system.
+* The **arrival behavior** defines what happens when a new job arrives.
+  When the arrival process generates a new job, the arrival behavior either sends it straight to a processor or appends it to a queue.
 * **Queues** are simply holding pens for jobs.
 A system may have many queues associated with different processors.